vanphucLE/Vitraux-Visiteurs/README.md

 ## Copyright and licence

 Code and documentation copyright 2016 Hypertopic.
-// TO DO - project licence
+// TO DO - Project licence.